dkulawansa/challenge/data_eng/README2.md

 <h2>CredSimple Digala's Solution</h2>

-This challenge has 2 parts.
-In the first part, we ask you to use the Luhn algorithm to evaluate the validity of an important health care identification number.
-In the second we ask you to process and organize several types of data files.
-You may choose to complete these challenges in a language of your choice.
-For both parts of the challenge, there must be clear instructions provided about how to run the project via a README.md file.
-The project must be able to be run with minimal installation required; therefore, dockerization is suggested.
-Unit Testing is encouraged but not required.

 #### Part 1
 **Description:**
-Code has been written in python 3.6 but it is also compatible with python 2.7.
+Code has been written in python 3.6.2 but it is also compatible with python 2.7.
 The following NPI Numbers listed in the README.md file was copied to a text file called npi to be used with this the program.
-It is required to in the same folder to run the code.
-To run the code please type 'python check_luhn.py' (without quotes) on the command line.
+It is required to have this file in the same folder to run the code.
+Once code is pulled from the github repo, to run the code please type 'python check_luhn.py' (without quotes) on the command line.
 One test was added to test the function that does the luhn check.
 The test can be run by typing 'python tests.py' (without quotes)

 Resources:
 + NPI Numbers:<br>